-Number of measures total: Nine
+Number of measures total: Nine Number of measures that have made progress: Six

-- Measure (paraphrased): Bonneville shall preserve, enhance, and restore native fish in native habitats. - Update: Program implementation continues with the 50 resident projects in the Program.
-Activities include monitoring, habitat and artificial production (restoration and augmentation purposes). - Measure: Bonneville shall develop interim fisheries where native fisheries have been lost, or where native populations and habitats are actively being recovered, and need protection. - Update: Bonneville continues to support interim fisheries.
+• Measure (paraphrased): Bonneville shall preserve, enhance, and restore native fish in native habitats.

+Update: Program implementation continues with the 50 resident projects in the Program.
+Activities include monitoring, habitat and artificial production (restoration and augmentation purposes).

+• Measure: Bonneville shall develop interim fisheries where native fisheries have been lost, or where native populations and habitats are actively being recovered, and need protection.

+Update: Bonneville continues to support interim fisheries.
 Efforts focus on harvest augmentation and put-and-take efforts.
-Transition to restoration of native species is also occurring. - Measure: In areas where losses may be most effectively mitigated by acquiring interests in real property, Bonneville shall acquire fish habitat equal to the quality of habitat lost through the acquisition of appropriate interests in real property at a minimum ratio of 1:1 mitigation to lost distance or area. - Update: Bonneville continues to support acquisition of resident fish habitat.
+Transition to restoration of native species is also occurring.

+• Measure: In areas where losses may be most effectively mitigated by acquiring interests in real property, Bonneville shall acquire fish habitat equal to the quality of habitat lost through the acquisition of appropriate interests in real property at a minimum ratio of 1:1 mitigation to lost distance or area.

+Update: Bonneville continues to support acquisition of resident fish habitat.
 Acquisitions have occurred since the 2014 Program was developed, and discussions continue between Bonneville and project sponsors on future acquisitions.

-- Measure: Bonneville shall support evaluating the size of non-native fish populations to determine the potential effect of predation and implement a predator management program where appropriate in the Columbia River Basin, for example in Lake Roosevelt.
-Update: Bonneville continues to support work to assess and control non-native fish populations preying on focal fish species this is a high-priority item and has led to the initiation and urgent support of efforts in Lake Roosevelt to suppress Northern Pike. - Measure: Bonneville shall support efforts to address all limiting factors affecting resident fish.
-This might include efforts to eradicate and suppress non-native species, research on critical uncertainties, impacts from ongoing operation of the hydrosystem, and other impacts. - Update: Bonneville continues to support projects addressing limiting factors affecting resident fish several projects include this activity in their project scope.
-In addition, no assessment of operational losses has occurred. - Measure: Bonneville, the Corps of Engineers, and the Bureau of Reclamation shall restore passage for native resident fish where feasible, including at Albeni Falls Dam.
+• Measure: Bonneville shall support evaluating the size of non-native fish populations to determine the potential effect of predation and implement a predator management program where appropriate in the Columbia River Basin, for example in Lake Roosevelt.

+Update: Bonneville continues to support work to assess and control non-native fish populations preying on focal fish species - this is a high-priority item and has led to the initiation and urgent support of efforts in Lake Roosevelt to suppress Northern Pike.

+• Measure: Bonneville shall support efforts to address all limiting factors affecting resident fish.
+This might include efforts to eradicate and suppress non-native species, research on critical uncertainties, impacts from ongoing operation of the hydrosystem, and other impacts.

+Update: Bonneville continues to support projects addressing limiting factors affecting resident fish - several projects include this activity in their project scope.
+In addition, no assessment of operational losses has occurred.

+Measure: Bonneville, the Corps of Engineers, and the Bureau of Reclamation shall restore passage for native resident fish where feasible, including at Albeni Falls Dam.
 Update: Work is ongoing.
 The Kalispel Tribe continues to work with the Corps on bull trout passage at Albeni Falls Dam.

-• Measure: The Council will convene a work group of fish and wildlife agencies and tribes, and Bonneville, to develop a standardized methodology for habitat loss assessments to assist areas that currently do not have the capacity to complete this assessment and do not have a mitigation settlement agreement, and to ensure a consistent level of accuracy across the basin.

-Update: Not initiated.
+- Measure: The Council will convene a work group of fish and wildlife agencies and tribes, and Bonneville, to develop a standardized methodology for habitat loss assessments to assist areas that currently do not have the capacity to complete this assessment and do not have a mitigation settlement agreement, and to ensure a consistent level of accuracy across the basin.
+Update: Not initiated. - Measure: Once loss assessments are completed and adopted by the Council, the Council encourages Bonneville to negotiate settlement agreements, as described in Appendix K.